supertokens/supertokens-ai/README.md

 # Example questions it does not do well at even though the answers are in the docs:
 - What is the db schema for mysql?
-- Is there any to log out the user if user is idle for 10 mins without?
-- How to logout the user after 10 mins of inactivity?

 # Improvements idea:
 - When creating the context, do it based on the recipe that the user is using.
 So only search and add the context based on the user's recipes